• Skip to primary navigation

 1 cup Milk Powder (Full Fat)

-2 tbsp Plain Flour
+2 tablespoon Plain Flour

-1 tsp Baking Powder
+1 teaspoon Baking Powder

-1 tsp Ghee or Butter melted
+1 teaspoon Ghee or Butter melted

 1 Egg

-7 – 8 tbsp Warm Milk
+7 – 8 tablespoon Warm Milk

 Combine Milk Powder, Flour and Baking Powder in a large bowl.
 Stir in egg and butter.
-Add milk 1 tbsp at at time stirring in between.
+Add milk 1 tablespoon at at time stirring in between.
 Knead GENTLY to form a dough.
 Grease your hands with a little oil.
 Make small balls from the dough and deep fry on medium low until a deep golden (6 – 8 minutes).
 Make syrup and add dough balls to the syrup for 30 minutes.

 SYRUP